hapax/hapax.github.io/assets/maximal.md

 We can explain the empirical observation that $\Delta x^2 + \Delta y^2$ by assuming that the world looks like our model.

-We now imagine that two Babylonian surveyors measure the same length of fence, but with differently-oriented measuring sticks.
+Our two surveyors now measure the same length of fence, but with differently-oriented measuring sticks.
 For simplicity, let's assume that the stick systems are identical, and all meet at a point, as well with one end of the fence.